t-benedet/Azure-terraform-ci/Documentation/Readme.md

 <br>

-## II - Create a stockage backend for the Terraform state
+### • Create a stockage backend for the Terraform state

 <br>